 In a recent study, two theoretical physicists argue that the Sun could be used in the same way to create a Solar Gravitational Lens (SGL).
 This powerful telescope, they argue, would provide enough light amplification to allow for Direct Imaging studies of nearby exoplanets.
 This could allow astronomers to determine if planets like Proxima b are potentially-habitable long before we send missions to study them.

 In the past few decades, the study of extrasolar planets has grown by leaps and bounds, with the confirmation of over 4000 exoplanets.
 With so many planets available for study, the focus of exoplanet-researchers is shifting from discovery to characterization.
 In the coming years, new technologies and next-generation telescopes will also enable Direct Imaging studies, which will vastly improve our understanding of exoplanet atmospheres.

 To facilitate this process, astronomers will rely on costly technologies like coronagraphs and starshades, which block out the light of a star so any planets orbiting it will become more visible.
 However, according to a new study by an international team of astronomers and cosmologists, eclipsing binary stars could provide all the shading that’s needed to directly image planets orbiting them.

-In the past few decades, the number of planets discovered beyond our Solar System has grown by leaps and bounds.
-As of October 4th, 2018, a total of 3,869 exoplanets have been confirmed in 2,887 planetary systems, with 638 systems hosting multiple planets.
-Unfortunately, due to the limitations astronomers have been forced to contend with, the vast majority of these have been detected using indirect methods.
+In the past few decades, the number of planets discovered beyond our Solar System has grown exponentially.
+To date, a total of 4,158 exoplanets have been confirmed in 3,081 systems, with an additional 5,144 candidates awaiting confirmation.
+Thanks to the abundance of discoveries, astronomers have been transitioning in recent years from the process of discovery to the process of characterization.